eben619/BWC/README.md

 <b>function getBalance():</b>
 Returns the balance of the caller’s account.

 This contract allows basic saving functionality, where users can deposit, withdraw, and check their balance.
+You can add more functions to improve the functionality of your DApp.

 </details>